 - A. Permitted uses: In the Central Business District, permitted uses are indicated in Table 4 Chart of Uses. - B. Uses permitted only by special exception.
-In the Central Business District, uses permitted by special exception granted by the Board of Adjustment pursuant to § 229-51 are indicated in Table 4 Chart of Uses. - C. .Provisions: Refuse storage.
-Refuse must be stored in enclosed containers which shall be located to the rear of the building and shall be completely screened from public view in order to prevent blight and to protect against noxious odors. - D. .Parking: All applications for a change of use must demonstrate to the Planning Board that there is adequate parking for the proposed use; this can be demonstrated with on-site or nearby off-site parking, through reasonable shared parking arrangements, through available on-street parking, or a combination thereof.
+In the Central Business District, uses permitted by special exception granted by the Board of Adjustment pursuant to § 229-51 are indicated in Table 4 Chart of Uses. - C. .
+Provisions: Refuse storage.
+Refuse must be stored in enclosed containers which shall be located to the rear of the building and shall be completely screened from public view in order to prevent blight and to protect against noxious odors. - D. .
+Parking: All applications for a change of use must demonstrate to the Planning Board that there is adequate parking for the proposed use; this can be demonstrated with on-site or nearby off-site parking, through reasonable shared parking arrangements, through available on-street parking, or a combination thereof.

-229-21\Dimensional Standards [Amended 3-11-2003 ATM by Art 5;3-8-2005 ATM by Art 4; 3-14-2006
+§229-21 Dimensional Standards [Amended 3-11-2003 ATM by Art 5;3-8-2005 ATM by Art 4; 3-14-2006] [Amended ATM 3-8-22 Art.
+2]

 Tables 1, 2 and 3 shall govern lot area, frontage, setbacks, coverage and building height in the Town of Hillsborough.
-Setbacks shall be measured from the edge of the public or private right\of\way.
-In the Rural District, Village Residential District, Emerald Lake Village Residential.
-District, Lower Village Residential District, and in the Residential District, lots in existence prior to March 8, 1977, are exempt from the provisions of Tables 1 and 2.
+Setbacks shall be measured from the edge of the public or private right of way.
+Lots in existence prior to March 8, 1977, and newer lots created by the voluntary merger (pursuant to RSA 674:39-a) of lots, all of which were in existence prior to March 8, 1977, shall be exempt from the provisions of Tables 1 and 2.

-229-22.
+§229-22.
 Use Standards